-The current minimum wage in New York is $7.25 per hour, which is the federal minimum wage.
-However, the NYS Legislature has passed legislation which will increase the minimum wage from $7.25 per hour to $9.00 per hour over three years, beginning with:
+The current minimum wage in New York is $8.00 per hour.
+The NYS Legislature passed legislation which increases the minimum wage from $7.25 per hour to $9.00 per hour over three years, beginning with:

 - $8.00 on December 31, 2013